 Our #MyDoorDoOver winner, Andrea from Harlow and Thistle, is known in the industry for her DIY, unique style as well as her well-rounded, interior design blog.
 Her design style is Scandinavian with hints of contemporary elements, which she showcases throughout her home and in her blog.
 Her blog serves as a platform for DIY decorating tips, lifestyle advice – and she now offers e-design services for clients through the site.

 After seeing her beautiful mood board, Andrea won the Nostalgic Warehouse and Metrie Giveaway.
 This giveaway included a new door from Metrie and a set of new door knobs from Nostalgic Warehouse.
 Andrea was able to pick and choose what fit her style and decide how to incorporate the giveaway items in her space.
-She chose the Metrie Fashion Forward glass door with an oil-rubbed bronze New York door knob from Nostalgic Warehouse.
+She chose the Metrie Fashion Forward glass door with the Classic Rosette and New York Knob in Oil-Rubbed Bronze from Nostalgic Warehouse.

 “I love the products at Nostalgic Warehouse.
 They have a ton of variety and the door knobs really have old world charm.
 I chose the oil-rubbed bronze New York door knob because I really wanted it to pop on the white door.”